sakirm-icpl/threat-advisory/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or issue with VersionIntel
+about: Report errors or issues with the Threat Advisory Platform
 title: '[BUG] '
 labels: bug
 assignees: ''